 We believe that the Holy Spirit inspired the human authors of Holy Scripture so that the Bible is without error in the original manuscripts.
 We receive the sixty-six books of the Old and New Testaments as our final, absolute authority, the only infallible rule of faith and practice.

 The statement includes the words without error and infallible, but not total.
 Belief in the inerrancy of the no-longer existing, original manuscripts reflect the American context.
 The Vineyard had run into severe (and unjust) criticism in the early 1990s, leveled by harsh fundamentalists and restrictive theologians, so the Vineyard leaders had to engage more academic members to reply to the charges (I was there too, but just a bystander).
 No doubt that distasteful interaction may have influenced the wording in their very cautious statement or its approval by Vineyard leaders.
 Another factor in the following very conservative statement no doubt comes from two very conservative theologians who attended the Vineyard at the time and who wrote up the booklets that replied to the harsh fundamentalists.

 The Forward of Vineyard’s Core Values and Beliefs amplifies the statement, endorsing the creeds of the first four hundred years and highlighting “all matters of faith and practice”:

 The Bible is our final authority in all matters of faith and practice.
 However, since the Bible is a diverse collection of narrative stories, poetry, law, and letters, it is helpful to summarize its teaching in a concise form that can be comprehended by both those deeply rooted in the church and those who have little exposure to the Bible.
 This is the historical function that the ancient universal church creeds played in the first four hundred years of Christ-centered faith.

 Sixth, Hillsong Church belongs to the Australian Christian Churches (ACC), a consortium of over 1000 Pentecostal churches and 375,000 constituents.
-Hillsong is currently impacting America and was permitted to start its own television channel, called Hillsong Channel, formerly the Church Channel, under the aegis of Trinity Broadcast’s Network’s family of networks.
+Hillsong is currently impacting America and was permitted to start its own television channel in June 2016, called Hillsong Channel, formerly the Church Channel, under the aegis of Trinity Broadcast’s Network’s family of networks.
 Here is the statement of faith both by Hillsong and the ACC about Scripture: